RikudouSage/QrPaymentCZ/README.md

 A simple library to generate QR payment code for Czech Republic.
 All methods are documented in source code.

+## Installation

+Via composer: `composer require rikudou/czqrpayment`

+Manually: clone the repository and include the `QrException.class.php` and `QrPayment.class.php` in your project.

 ## Usage

 ```php